-- I can explain why people are attracted to live by rivers. - I can explain why many cities are situated on or close to rivers. - I can explain the course of a river. - I can name and locate many of the world's most famous rivers in an atlas. - I can use the correct geographical words to describe a place. - I can use some basic Ordnance Survey map symbols. - I can use grid references on a map. - I can use an atlas by using the index to find places. - I can name a number of countries in the northern hemisphere. - I can name and locate the capital cities of neighbouring European countries. - I know the countries that make up the European Union. - I can describe key physical and human characteristics of different countries and cities in Europe. - I know about different rivers and mountains in Europe, including natural disasters such as volcanic eruptions and earthquakes.
+- I know different cities in Europe and can talk in depth about a specific region of a European country. - I know specific facts about a region of a European country including human and physical features, food, sports, notable people and landmarks. - I can explain why people are attracted to live by rivers. - I can explain why many cities are situated on or close to rivers. - I can explain the course of a river. - I can name and locate many of the world's most famous rivers in an atlas. - I can use the correct geographical words to describe a place. - I can use some basic Ordnance Survey map symbols. - I can use grid references on a map. - I can use an atlas by using the index to find places. - I can name a number of countries in the northern hemisphere. - I can name and locate the capital cities of neighbouring European countries. - I know the countries that make up the European Union. - I can describe key physical and human characteristics of different countries and cities in Europe. - I know about different rivers and mountains in Europe.